One Thing is Needful

 becoming free from wanting more

+What do you want?
+What do you need?
 One Thing is Needful is about my experience of wanting less and focusing more on what I need: following Jesus Christ.
 By changing my priorities, I have been able to find joy in what I have instead of always wanting more.
 Each chapter contains a retelling of a biblical account, such as the stories of Mary and Martha, the ten lepers, and Noah, or the parables of Jesus Christ.
 In my discussion of different ideas, I tell many of my own personal experiences through the journeys of overwhelming motherhood, confusing mental health issues, unexpected moves to remote locations, and the relationships I have built with my family and friends.

 Failure and the Joy of a Simple Life

 How do you succeed?
 How do you fail?
 I always had big dreams and lofty goals, encouraged by straight A’s and positive comments from teachers.
 But after I graduated from school, I was thrown into the real world and faced rejection as I discovered that my dreams were incompatible with reality.
 As I became a stay-at-home mother and started recognizing the worth of my mother, my grandmothers, and my friends, I discovered that my apparent failures were really a way for me to find success by living a simple life.

 When Ned shows up after disappearing for months, Nancy discovers that he can now teleport and turn invisible.
 The only thing to do is to marry him and try to make him a hero.
 But Nancy’s new adventure turns into problems like unemployment, eviction, and loneliness.
 Nancy desperately wants her life to be extraordinary.
 But Ned just wants to be normal.
 As Ned’s superpowers become increasingly problematic, they both must decide what they are willing to sacrifice to make their life together work.